Issue's custom fields don't appear on some filters and custom queries editor

 Another suggestion would be, to throw out all projects which haven't these fields and just filter those projects which have this field enabled.

-#7 Updated by Daniel Felix almost 4 years ago
+#7 Updated by Daniel Felix about 4 years ago

 This one seems to be fixed in the 2.3 release: